Are you using marketing automation in your business?

 SocialMediaToday asked marketers what their most important strategic goal of marketing automation was, to which 61% responded ‘lead generation’.

 Lead generation refers to the process of identifying new potential customers and getting them into your sales funnel.
-If this is one of your key marketing goals for 2020, make sure you’re considering how marketing automation software could help.
+If this is one of your key marketing goals, make sure you’re considering how marketing automation software could help.

 Other important strategic goals for marketing automation included lead nurturing (57%), sales revenue (47%), improving customer engagement (36%), marketing productivity (29%) and improving campaign measurability (28%).